pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 The great thing here is that we can both run the example and look at the code that makes it work at the same time.
 Let's focus on the webcam version.
 Importantly this tells us a couple of things worth remembering:

-* Where the key Handpose instructions are being used (such as initializing and then listening for predict events in `setup()`)
+* Where the key Handpose instructions are being used (such as initializing and then listening for "predict" events in `setup()`)
 * At least one way to access the data (such as displaying a circle for every point)

 In essence these examples can give us some basic **structure** to work with in these scenarios (static image or webcam).
-We can mimic this basic setup and then change what we **do** with the data in order to make our projects work with this feature.
+We can largely mimic this basic setup and then change what we **do** with the data in order to make our projects work with this feature.

 ---